BV-BRC/BV-BRC-Docs/docroot/quick_references/services/docking_service.md

 **PDB ID:** The PDB identifier of the target protein.
 The PDB identifiers here come from the collection loaded into the BV-BRC resource.
-The **Preview PDB** button may be used to preview the given PDB structure using the BV-BRC struture viewer.
+The **Preview PDB** button may be used to preview the given PDB structure using the BV-BRC structure viewer.

 ## Ligand library selection